FelixSelter/FileSorter/README.md

-th is just for automatic update checking.
+this just for automatic update checking.
 Please ignore